thomasstxyz/ansible-example-keepalived-floating-ip/README.md

 This Ansible Playbook configures a floating IP address on 2 servers (master & backup) with keepalived.
-If the master node becomes unreachable, the IP address will be floated to the backup node.
+If the master node becomes unreachable or the nginx service fails, the IP address will be floated to the backup node.

 ## Usage